-- Madness Mantra: Herman is driven into utter madness, and all he can mumble is "Three, seven, ace!
-Three, seven — queen!"
+- Madness Mantra: At the end, Hermann is driven into utter madness, and all he can mumble is "Three, seven, ace!
+Three, seven queen!"

 - Maybe Magic, Maybe Mundane: Did the magic formula really work?
 Did it ever exist in the first place?

-- Villain Protagonist: Herman deliberately tricks Lisaveta into falling in love with him and he never truly cared for her feelings.
+- Villain Protagonist: Hermann deliberately tricks Lizaveta into falling in love with him and he never truly cares for her feelings.
 His only motive is to gain the mysterious magical combination of cards that always wins.